The Bankrate promise

 “Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group and a financial adviser on the Wealthramp network.
 “Have the emotional conversation with yourself about your money and what you hope it accomplishes.”

 2. Set a savings deadline

-Next, craft a timeline for accomplishing your goal.
+Next, set a timeline for accomplishing your goal.
 Some goals, like buying a car next year, might be shorter term.
 Other goals, like reaching your retirement number, might take longer and require more ongoing planning.

 “Setting yourself up for success means a plan and a schedule,” says Ari Baum, CFP, and founder and CEO of Endurance Wealth Partners.
 “Figure out your monthly or weekly contributions to reach your goals.”

 If you know you need $10,000 to buy a car next year, you may need to set aside $833 a month for the next 12 months.
-For retirement, you might decide to use a calculator to estimate how much you need to invest for the next 30 years.
-If you want to save $1 million, with certain assumptions related to investment performance, that might mean setting aside $600 each month.
+For retirement, you can use a calculator to estimate how much you need to invest to hit your retirement savings goals.

 3. Create a different account for each goal